MariaDB: Connectivity

+AI and vector search

+MariaDB 11.7 introduced a native VECTOR data type with HNSW indexing for nearest neighbour search, enabling vector database workloads including retrieval-augmented generation (RAG) without requiring a separate extension or plugin.
+The implementation uses SIMD hardware acceleration (AVX2 and AVX512 on x86; NEON on ARM) and became generally available in MariaDB 11.8 LTS in May 2025.
+MariaDB Vector is integrated with major AI application frameworks including LangChain, LlamaIndex, Spring AI, and LangChain4j.
+MySQL Community Edition has supported the VECTOR data type since MySQL 9.0 but not vector search indexes.

+Licensing

 The MariaDB Foundation mentions that "MariaDB Server will remain Free and Open Source Software licensed under GPLv2, independent of any commercial entities."

 Versioning

 MariaDB version numbers follow MySQL's numbering scheme up to version 5.5.
 Thus, MariaDB 5.5 offers all of the MySQL 5.5 features.
 There exists a gap in MySQL versions between 5.1 and 5.5, while MariaDB issued 5.2 and 5.3 point releases.

 Since specific new features have been developed in MariaDB, the developers decided that a major version number change was necessary.